stackp/promisejs/README.md

 Although an arbitrary number of arguments are accepted for callbacks, the following signature is recommended: `callback(error, result)`.

 The `error` parameter can be used to pass an error code such that `error != false` in case something went wrong; the `result` parameter is used to pass a value produced by the asynchronous task.
-This allows to write callbacks like this:
+This allows callbacks to be written like this:

 ```js
 function callback(error, result) {